-Post-Advanced Professional English and English for Academic Purposes courses are not sequenced; students are required to take two courses per term.
-In Professional English, this may include the following courses: Professional English, English Skills for Success, Presentation Skills for English Language Learners, Interpersonal Communication in the U.S., and Business Writing for English Language Learners.
-In English for Academic Purposes, the courses include TOEFL iBT Preparation, Understanding US Culture, Academic Writing from Sources, Critical Reading and Thinking Skills: US Fiction, Critical Reading and Thinking Skills: US Nonfiction, and IELTS Test Preparation.
+After the six-level sequence, students may choose to enroll in Post-Advanced Professional English or English for Academic Purposes.
+These courses are not sequenced; students are required to take two courses per term.
+In Professional English, this may include the following courses: Professional English, English Skills for Success, Presentation Skills for English Language Learners, Interpersonal Communication in the US, and Business Writing for English Language Learners.
+In English for Academic Purposes, the courses include TOEFL iBT Preparation, Understanding US Culture, Academic Writing from Sources, Critical Reading and Thinking Skills in English: US Fiction, Critical Reading and Thinking Skills in English: US Nonfiction, and IELTS Test Preparation.
 Students are not required to take all courses.
 They may select only the courses that are relevant to their learning goals.
 Students complete the program when they meet their self-defined goals, which vary on an individual basis.